ikarthik21/Moviebayweb/README.md

 ## Project Overview

-This project is a front-end of a simple movie webiste.
-I used HTML, CSS, and Javascript in building this.
+This project is a front-end of a simple movie webiste using HTML, CSS, and Javascript in building this.
-I used Flickity for the sliding Carousel.

-###  Refernce
+###  Reference
 - Flickity : https://flickity.metafizzy.co/